The Rights of Privately Sponsored Refugees

 If you have been sponsored under the Blended Visa Office-Referred (BVOR) Program, the Government of Canada will provide you with monthly cheques to cover your basic expenses for six months, usually starting from the second month that you are in Canada.
 Your sponsoring group does not have to provide you with any additional funds during the months that the Government of Canada is providing you with financial support.
 Your sponsoring group is still financially responsible for:

-- providing you with start-up support, money and items to set up your home, such as furniture, kitchen supplies, cleaning products, bedding, rent and utilities deposits, clothing, etc. Some of these items may have been donated.
+- providing you with start-up support, money and items to set up your home, such as furniture, kitchen supplies, cleaning products, bedding, rent and utility deposits, clothing, etc. Some of these items may have been donated.

-- providing you with enough money to cover your basic expenses (housing, food, local transportation, communication) for the first month that you are in Canada, unless you can support yourself and your
+- providing you with enough money to cover your basic expenses (housing, food, local transportation, communication) for the first month that you are in Canada unless you can support yourself and your

 - providing you with enough money to cover your basic expenses for the last five months of your sponsorship period, or until you can support yourself and your family, whichever comes first.